software-mansion/react-native-enriched/.github/PULL_REQUEST_TEMPLATE.md

 - Steps to reproduce the bug (if this is a bug fix)
 - Steps to verify the new feature
-- Expected vs. actual results
+- Expected vs actual results
 - Any special conditions or edge cases to test

 ## Screenshots / Videos